-The final section of the business plan is the financial plan.
+The final section of the coffee shop business plan is the financial plan.
 Here you need to go into detail about how your business will be financially successful.

-Include operating costs, loan repayments, cash flow, expected revenue, expected profit.
-Also, include a break-even analysis that shows how much revenue you need to take in to become profitable.
-Finally, include a balance sheet.
+Include operating costs (this includes the cost of equipment), loan repayments, cash flow and expected revenue (in the first year, especially).
+Also, include a balance sheet analysis that shows how much revenue you need to take in to become a profitable coffee business.

 In this section, we will explain our financial plan, including costs, expected sales, and profit.
-We will also include a break-even analysis.
+We will also include a balance sheet.
 We believe this plan accurately illustrates why AI Coffee will be financially successful.

 That’s all for our coffee shop business plan guide.
 We hope that this has equipped you with enough knowledge on how to start a coffee shop and will help you with your business planning.